corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/cm-updating-cordapp.md

 By default, all state objects are serialised to the database as a string of bytes and referenced by their `StateRef`.
 However, it is also possible to define custom schemas for serialising particular properties or combinations of properties, so that they can be queried from a source other than the Corda Vault.
 This is done by implementing the `QueryableState` interface and creating a custom object relational mapper for the state.
-See [API: persistence](../api-persistence.html) for details.
+See [state persistence](../../cordapps/state-persistence.html) for details.

 For backwards compatible changes such as adding columns, the procedure for upgrading a state schema is to extend the